Hiccups tend to occur more frequently in children under the age of 12 months.

 Be sure to use any of the 5 things mentioned in this blog the next time your baby begins to hiccup; we know they’d help a great deal.
 If it seems like your baby is discomforted because of the hiccups, see your doctor quickly.

 I have tried these 5 things in the past whenever my son had hiccups as a newborn.
 Sometimes one of the options worked, and other times another option worked.

 Your job is to go through all of the 5 options until you hit one that gets rid of your baby’s hiccups!
 When you get comfortable with the 5 options, they become second nature.

-Now all you need to do is remember what they are at 3 in the morning, which is something I have struggled with in the past!
+Now all you need to do is remember what they are at 3 in the morning, which I have struggled with in the past!

 Your baby is fortunate to have a parent who does their best to make life comfortable for them; remember to stay calm and take good care of yourself.